jeremytiggy/external-pipe/docs/README.md

  - API.acs: shows how to trigger an internal event when a CVar is changed via the Pipe API.
  - PlayerInfoCVARs.acs: shows how to populate player info that can be read by the client.

+--- GZDoom Menu PK3 ---
+Use the included ExternalPipeSettingsMenu.pk3 to adjust pipe settings or enable/disable the pipe.

 --- GZDoom.exe ---
 Included is a compliled version of the GZDoom.EXE for 4.14.2.
 Paste this into an existing installation of 4.14.2 to activate the pipe.